 Per-dive records with supervisor, team roles, max depth, bottom time, deco table.
 2-year retention baked in.

 One-click PDF, weighted score, empty-data defaults to 0 (not 100).
+Evidence mapped against HSE ACoP L104/L103, DWR 1997 duties, and relevant IMCA good-practice expectations.
 Sales-ready, audit-ready.

 Mod logged → equipment flagged → cert superseded → PMS task auto-created.
 No manual chase.